 Module 1 – Retirement Overview

-Here in this module, the first in our series, we will provide an overview of the major things you need to plan for in retirement.
-It will cover the big topics you need to get educated on; in later modules there will be more detail on each one topic.
+This first module in the series provides an overview of the major things you need to plan for in retirement.
+It covers the big topics you need to get educated on; in later modules we will get into more detail on specific topics.
 One of our favorite retirement mantras is that “retirement is a chance for a do-over on life”.
 In our opinion, retirement should not be looked at simply as a relief from working and a chance to put your feet up.
 Instead, if you plan and work at it, and are lucky too, you can make up for any disappointments you might have had up to this point in life.

 Financial.
 The financial leg of retirement is mightily important.
-Ideally that begins with your first real job, and involves a commitment to saving, taking advantage to the maximum you can of any retirement plans your employer might offer.
-There is no substitute for the power of compounded savings, as just a few years extra savings early can make an enormous difference in your lifestyle later on.
+Ideally that begins with your first real job, and involves a commitment to saving.
+It also means taking advantage of and maximizing any incentives your employer might offer to their retirement plans, such as a matching contribution.
+There is no substitute for the power of compounded interest on savings, as just a few years extra savings early on can make an enormous difference in your lifestyle later on.
 If you are like most people, you will need a lot of money to maintain the lifestyle you have in your working years.

 Social Security and Medicare.
 These two government programs are key to a successful retirement.
 Read up on the various opinions on when is the best time for YOU to start taking Social Security retirement benefits.
 This is an important decision with long term ramifications for you and your spouse – do not make it without careful study.
 Medicare is somewhat more straightforward, but still has important decisions associated with it.
 You have to register for at least Medicare Part A (hospitalization) at age 65.
 But Part B vs. Medicare Advantage plans merit careful consideration and comparison.
 Likewise supplemental insurance is almost always a good idea, but you need to select a plan.
 Finally, Part D (prescription drug plans) is something you should have.
 Failure to take out a plan at age 65 will result in a lifetime penalty if you add it at a later time (unless you have drug coverage from another source), so don’t delay.

 Healthcare.
 This is usually a big challenge for people who are retired and too young for Medicare.
 Assuming you no longer have health insurance from an employer or as a covered spouse, you have to get it somewhere.
-ObamaCare, as it is called, is a good source, particularly if your income is under certain limits (there are subsidies to make it more affordable).
-At least for now you have to be able to get coverage, no matter what previous conditions you might have.
+ObamaCare is a good resource, particularly if your income is under certain limits (there might be subsidies to make it more affordable).
+You have to be able to get coverage, no matter what previous conditions you might have.
 Go to healthcare.gov for more information on when and how you can sign up.

 Staying busy.
 Finally, you need to have a plan for what you are going to do once you retire.
 That has to be a lot more than “clean out the garage”, “take some trips”, or “do some volunteering”.
 Retirement opens up a lot of time, including no commuting.
 Will you work part-time, start a business, or volunteer?
 It would be very helpful to have an idea of what types of activities you will do.
 Start with an inventory of what you like to do, what makes you happy, and what causes you care about.
 Leisure is important too.
 Can you do the things you really like to do in the community and region you will retire to?
 Do you want to take up new hobbies or activities, or pursue new ones?
 Ideally you have some experience with those activities before you retire, so you don’t wake up the day after retirement and wonder what you are going to do.
 You can just hang around the house, but we doubt you will be very happy for long.